 With a history of about several thousands of years, you confront with various tourist attractions and places of interest in Iran.
 In your travel to Iran you can visit following regions:

 - In the south of Iran, there are port cities such as Bandar Abbas, Chabahar and beautiful Persian Gulf beaches in Qeshm and Kish Islands as touristic destinations.

 - In the central part of Iran and such Provinces as Shiraz, Yazd, and Isfahan, there are many places to go for a visit.
 In Central Province of Iran and in Isfahan, many tourist attractions are waiting for you.
 As case in point: Si-o-se-pol, Pol-e Khajoo, Imam Mosque, Naqhsh-e Jahan Square, Vank Cathedral, Menarjonban, and many other monuments worth seeing.
 In Yazd city, there are fire-temples with thousands of years of history, as well as old wind towers, houses, and historical mud-brick castles.
-In Shiraz, historical monuments with global reputation such as Takht-e Jamshid and Naqhsh-e Rostam are from among historical places to go.
+In Shiraz, historical monuments with global reputation such as Takht-e Jamshid, Naqhsh-e Rostam and Eram garden are from among historical places to go.

 - Traveling to the north of Iran, you can enjoy very good climate and beautiful beaches of Caspean Sea, spending visionary holidays in Iran.

 - In the east of Iran, especially Mashhad, there are religious places such as Holy Shrine of 8th Imam of Muslims -Imam Reza (PBUH) – visitors of which are mostly from Muslim countries coming to the city for pilgrimage and also recreation.

 - In the west of the country, beautiful Iranian mountainous landscapes and traditions of the people in such provinces as Kermanshah and Azarbayjan can be enjoyable to visit.